Importance Of Car Recycling

 - If released into the atmosphere, fluorocarbon refrigerant gases can damage the ozone layer and contribute to global warming (Australian Refrigeration Council).

 - Automotive engine coolant, or antifreeze, contains either ethylene or propylene glycols, both of which are toxic to animals and humans.
-These chemicals also taste sweet to pets and kids, who don’t know not to drink poison (Mobil)
+These chemicals also taste sweet to pets and kids, who don’t know to drink poison (Mobil)

 - Antifreeze (Air Conditioning Gases), coolant, and brake fluids contain heavy metals that can harm aquatic wildlife.